About The Vasectomy Reversal Surgery

 A vasectomy reversal is a microsurgical procedure to restore the connection of the vas deferens that was previously cut during a vasectomy.
 The vas deferens is the tube that carries sperm to the ejaculate.
-At the Vasectomy Reversal Center of America, Dr. Karen Elizabeth Boyle and Dr. David M. Fenig are microsurgeons whose success rates with vasectomy reversals are over 90 percent*.
-They are experienced in both the vasovasostomy surgery and in the more delicate microsurgery called epididymovasostomy.
+At the Vasectomy Reversal Center of America, Dr. David M. Fenig and Dr. Melissa Mendez are microsurgeons experienced in both the vasovasostomy surgery and in the more delicate microsurgery called epididymovasostomy.

 Both procedures require microsurgery.
 The channel of the vas deferens through which the sperm swim is only .3 to .4 millimeters in diameter.
 Therefore, it is necessary to use a state-of-the-art microscope that provides 16 times magnification of the operating image.
-The training and precise skill of the surgeon is of the utmost importance.
+The training and precise skills of the surgeon are of the utmost importance.

 Sperm are produced in the testis.
 They are stored and reach maturation in the epididymis, a tightly coiled, muscular tube that is 15 to 18 feet long and leads into the vas deferens.
 The muscle of the epididymis contracts to propel the sperm through the vas deferens and into the urethra at the far end of the penis so the sperm can fertilize an egg.

 The decision to perform a vasovasostomy or an epididymovasostomy depends upon the quality of the fluid contained in the testicular side of the vas deferens.
 To check this, the surgeon expresses the fluid during surgery and examines it under a microscope.

 Once the sperm is analyzed, there are three possibilities: